Reviewed By: Barbara Rexer, DSW, LCSW, LCADC, CCS, ICCS, DRCC

 How to Get Help

 There are many options for people who want help with Adderall addiction or Adderall abuse.
 Inpatient rehabilitation provides medical support during withdrawal and the advantage of a setting that is temptation-free.
 Often, detoxing is a challenge for those addicted to Adderall, so it’s wise to have support from a medical professional during that period.
 Outpatient addiction treatment offers comprehensive treatment with the flexibility to spend evenings at home.

 In addition to intensive addiction treatment, you may find that cognitive behavioral therapy, group therapy, and 12-step programs such as Narcotics Anonymous can help you develop healthy coping mechanisms for stress as you recover.
 It can be difficult to adjust as your brain heals from Adderall addiction; ongoing therapy can help you stay on target and adapt.

 Although many people use Adderall safely as prescribed, it is important to remember that Adderall is, in fact, a prescription drug.
 Using it without the guidance of a doctor, or abusing a prescription, can lead to harmful side effects and addiction.
 If you have used Adderall to improve your concentration, manage stress or increase your energy, it is important to know that there are healthier — and more effective — ways to achieve all of these goals.
 Treatment for Adderall addiction can help you find them.

 Do you rely on Adderall to concentrate?
 You don’t need to face addiction alone.
-Call us at the number below to find a treatment program that fits your life.Have questions about addiction?
+Call us at the number below or ask a question in the chat box to find a treatment program that fits your life.Have questions about addiction?